Coast Guard, DHS.

 Executive Orders 12866 and 13563 direct agencies to assess the costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits.
 Executive Order 13771 directs agencies to control regulatory costs through a budgeting process.
 This rule has not been designated a “significant regulatory action,” under Executive Order 12866.
 Accordingly, this rule has not been reviewed by the Office of Management and Budget (OMB), and pursuant to OMB guidance it is exempt from the requirements of Executive Order 13771.

 This regulatory action determination is based on the size, location, duration, and traffic management of the safety zone.
 The safety zone will be enforced in an area and in a manner that does not conflict with transiting commercial and recreational traffic, except for the short periods of time when explosive detonations are being conducted.
-The blasting detonations will not occur more than three times a day.
+It is anticipated that the blasting detonations will not occur more than three times a day.
 At all other times, at least one side of the main navigational channel will be open for vessels to transit.
 Moreover, the Coast Guard will work in coordination with the pilots to ensure vessel traffic is limited during the times of detonation and Broadcast Notice to Mariners are made via VHF-FM marine channel 13 and 16 when blasting operations will occur.

 B. Impact on Small Entities